bartdriedee/C4d-Instance-selection/README.md

 # C4d-Instance-selection
-Creates an instance objects and links the current selection to the reference object input
+Creates instance objects of the selection and links the current selection to the reference object inputs